Esri/arcgis-maps-sdk-dotnet-demos/README.md

 * [`GeoEvent Server Streaming Service`](src/GeoEventServerSample) - Demonstrates how to stream data from ArcGIS GeoEvent Server and render them on the map.
 * [`Multi Targeting Project`](src/MultiTargeting) - Example showing how to create a single multi-targeting project that targets all the frameworks that the ArcGIS Runtime SDK for .NET Supports.
 * [`Geocode & Route on MouseMove`](src/GeocodeAndRoutingOnMouseMove) - Demonstrates fast reverse geocoding and routing during mouse-move on Windows Desktop (WPF) and Universal Windows Platform (UWP).
+* [`Offline workflows`](src/OfflineWorkflowsSample) - Demonstrates how to browse a portal for offline-enabled maps and take them offline.
+Also demonstrates how to open maps previously taken offline.

 ### Demos (v10.2.x)